raganwald-deprecated/homoiconic/2012/01/reuseable-abstractions.md

 [swan]: https://github.com/swannodette

 > Wow.
 HashMaps in ClojureScript are functions!
 Now this may look like some special case provided by the language but that's not true.
-ClojureScript eats its own dog food - the language is defined on top of reusable abstractions.
-[Comparing JavaScript, CoffeeScript & ClojureScript](http://dosync.posterous.com/comparing-javascript-coffeescript-clojurescri)
+ClojureScript eats its own dog food - the language is defined on top of reusable abstractions.--[Comparing JavaScript, CoffeeScript & ClojureScript](http://dosync.posterous.com/comparing-javascript-coffeescript-clojurescri)

 HashMaps in ClojureScript are functions.
 That's a really powerful idea.
 Why?
 Well, let's think about it.
 Right now, in CoffeeScript (and JavaScript), we have two things that behave in almost the same way but have different syntax: